Pharmacology

 Fields of Study

-Major emphases in the Pharmacology Graduate Program are in the areas of molecular pharmacology, mechanisms of drug action, signal transduction, structural biology, infectious diseases, neuropharmacology, and chemotherapy.
+Research in Pharmacology encompasses a broad range of fields that are both interdisciplinary and interdepartmental.
+The central focus is to understand and treat human diseases.
+Areas of focus in the Pharmacology Graduate Program include, but are not limited to, molecular pharmacology, mechanisms of drug action, signal transduction, structural biology, infectious diseases, neuropharmacology, and chemotherapy.

 To enter the Ph.D. program, students should apply to the interdepartmental graduate program in Biological and Biomedical Sciences (BBS), https://medicine.yale.edu/bbs, and select one of the interest-based tracks.
 Most students interested in a Ph.D. in pharmacology select the Translational Molecular Medicine, Pharmacology, and Physiology (TMMPP) or the Biochemistry, Quantitative Biology, Biophysics, and Structural Biology (BQBS) tracks.